EYBlockchain/starlight/README.md

 ## Requirements

 To run the `zappify` command:
-- Node.js v15 or higher - v16 recommended.
-  (Known issues with v13 and v18).
+- Node.js v15 or higher (Known issues with v13 and v18).

 To run the resulting zApp:
 - Node.js v15 or higher.